New York City is at a Crossroads.

 Who is Fix the City, Inc.?

-Fix the City, Inc., is an independent expenditure committee (IE) organized under New York law.
-Under the current election structure in New York City, mayoral campaigns that accept public funding are limited in terms of the contributions they may accept and limited in how much the campaign may spend.
-Accordingly, IEs have come to play an important role in citywide elections.
-Although IEs cannot coordinate their activities with a candidate or a campaign, they are permitted by law to support the election of a particular candidate and work to bring about the candidate’s success on Election Day.
-Fix the City has declared its intention of supporting Andrew M. Cuomo for mayor and will work throughout this campaign to secure his election.
+Under New York City’s current election structure, mayoral campaigns that accept public funding are limited in terms of the contributions they may accept and limited in how much the campaign may spend.
+As a result, IEs have come to play an important role in citywide elections.
+IEs cannot coordinate their activities with a candidate or a campaign, but are permitted by law to support the election of a particular candidate and work to bring about that candidate’s success on Election Day.

 What May I Contribute?